EloGank/lol-php-api/doc/how_to_use.md

 ### Next

-Now you know everything about this API, you have the opportunity to [contribute to this project](./contribute.md).
+Before using this API, you must know how works the routing component through the [routing documentation](./routing.md).